 Electromagnetism is a branch of Physics, deals with the electromagnetic force that occurs between electrically charged particles.
-Electromagnetic force is one of the four fundamental forces and exhibits electromagnetic fields such as magnetic fields, electric fields and light.
-It is the basic reason electrons bound to the nucleus and responsible for complete structure of nucleus.
+The electromagnetic force is one of the four fundamental forces and exhibits electromagnetic fields such as magnetic fields, electric fields, and light.
+It is the basic reason electrons bound to the nucleus and responsible for the complete structure of the nucleus.

-Electromagnetism is a process where magnetic field is created by introducing current in the conductor.
+Electromagnetism is a process where a magnetic field is created by introducing the current in the conductor.
 When a conductor is electrically charged it generates magnetic lines of force of conductor.
-For example, if current i.e., positive charges moving in a wire, it produces magnetic field along the wire and the direction of magnetic lines, and force can be determined using Right Hand Rule. see the image for detailed explanation.
+For example, if current i.e., positive charges moving in a wire, it produces the magnetic field along the wire and the direction of magnetic lines, and force can be determined using Right Hand Rule.
+Refer to the image for detailed explanation.

 Permanent Magnetic speakers commonly used in TV’s and Radios are perfect example of Electromagnetic devices.
 Let’s see the operation of these devices which are based on the principle of electromagnetism.
 See the picture below.

 In order to convert electrical waves into audible sound, the speakers are designed.
-A metal coil is attached to a permanent magnet and when current passes through the coil it generates magnetic field.
+A metal coil is attached to a permanent magnet and when current passes through the coil it generates a magnetic field.
 The newly formed magnetic field is repelled by the permanent magnetic field resulting in the vibrations.
-These vibrations are amplified by the cone like structure causing the sound.
-This is how speakers works based on electromagnetism.
+These vibrations are amplified by the cone-like structure causing the sound.
+This is how speakers work based on electromagnetism.

 Faraday’s Law states that whenever there is relative motion between magnetic field and conductor, the flux linkage changes and this change in flux induces a voltage across the coil.